zayngdev/shader-course-2/Intro to Unity Shader 1/Intro to Unity Shader - 1.md

 ## What a default ShaderLab code looks like

+Open Unity Hub, we create a new Unity 3D project called **UnityShaderCodeLab**,  the editor version is Unity 2020.3.10(LTS), when the editor is running, move the mouse into the the **Project** panel, and right, in the popup menu choose :

 Once we create the unlit shader in Unity, we name it - **DefaultUnlitShader**.
 Below is the ShaderLab code:

 ```csharp